mortii/anki-morphs/docs/src/user_guide/setup/settings/tags.md

 As AnkiMorphs handles cards, it also automatically adds/removes various tags to those cards.
 You can customize the names of the different tags if you want, or you can leave them as they are and move on.

+> **Note:** Avoid reusing tags from other sources.
+Mixing different tags can quickly become complicated and confusing.

 * **One unknown morph**:
   Cards that only have one unknown morph will be given this tag
 * **Multiple unknown morphs**: